Analysis | Political divisions are increasingly stronger than family bonds

 Things weren’t always this way.
 In 2016, 30 percent of couples were politically mixed, with each partner identifying with a different party, according to analysis of the new American Family Survey.
 By November 2020, that had dropped by nearly 10 percentage points.

-And in the late 1950s, more than 70 percent of respondents told the Gallup Organization that they didn’t have a preferred political party (or didn’t care to answer) for their hypothetical son-in-law.
+And in the late 1950s, more than 70 percent of respondents told the Gallup organization that they didn’t have a preferred political party (or didn’t care to answer) for their hypothetical son-in-law.
 But when UCLA political science professor Lynn Vavreck asked the same question the week before the 2016 election, less than half — 45 percent — said they didn’t care whether their children married someone with opposite political views.

 “Americans are increasingly surrounded by those who are like-minded — and they seem to prefer to keep it that way for the next generation,” Vavreck wrote in the New York Times in 2017.